Apr 29, 2022

 Single-page applications

-This approach works great for the apps focused on providing one service (e.g. Google Maps) or continuously updating content (a social media app).
+This approach works great for apps focused on providing one service (e.g. Google Maps) or continuously updating content (a social media app).

 Multi-page applications

 This traditional design approach is tailored for applications with multiple workflows and functions.
-Essentially, a multi-page app (MPA) is implemented as a number of dynamic web pages each performing a distinctive function and reloaded when a user sends a new request.
-Think of an eCommerce web application that has separate pages for different services (shopping, loyalty management, account, blog, etc.).
+Essentially, a multi-page app (MPA) is implemented as a number of dynamic web pages each performing a distinctive function and reloading when a user sends a new request.
+Think of an eCommerce web application that has separate pages for different services (shopping, loyalty program management, account, blog, etc.).

 MPA can do for you what SPA can’t – develop diverse workflows with rich content and features without overwhelming the UX.